salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 # Class diagram

-\<for each package define class diagram with classes defined in the package>

-\<mention design patterns used, if any>

 We'll use the DataImpl class as a 'facade': it will serve as a single wrapper class and entry point.

 ## latazza Class diagram